 Contact us for a quote.

-Most tactical identifiers are designed for trained professionals. iCarry is made for everyday civilians who carry legally, providing a simple, highly visible solution that doesn’t require training or tech.
+Most tactical identifiers are designed for law enforcement and trained security guards. iCarry is made for everyday civilians who carry legally, providing a simple, highly visible solution that doesn’t require training or tech.

-No. iCarry is worn above the elbow on the upper arm, far from your waistband or holster area.
+No. iCarry is worn on the outside of the upper shoulder area and hangs down.
+Your hand will be on the inside of the flag, allowing quick access to your holster/firearm area.
 It was specifically designed not to interfere with draw mechanics or weapon retention.

 Absolutely. iCarry is a great tool for force-on-force, CCW training scenarios, and emergency preparedness drills — especially when teaching civilian response alongside law enforcement protocols.